goldbergyoni/nodebestpractices/README.md

 **2. It is the largest compilation, and it is growing every week -** currently, more than 70 best practices, style guides, and architectural tips are presented.
 New issues and pull requests are created every day to keep this live book updated.
 We'd love to see you contributing here, whether that is fixing code mistakes, helping with translations, or suggesting brilliant new ideas.
 See our [writing guidelines here](/.operations/writing-guidelines.md)

-**3. Most best practices have additional info -** most best practices include a **🔗Read More** link that expands on the practice with code examples, quotes from selected blogs and more information
+**3. Most best practices have additional info -** most bullets include a **🔗Read More** link that expands on the practice with code examples, quotes from selected blogs and more information

 <br/><br/>